-However, small brands can make their mark and even steal a march on bigger rivals.
+However, small brands selling online can make their mark and even steal a march on bigger rivals.
 Here are three tips for beating them.

 Focus brings many advantages.
 Your brand may not be widely recognised, but it's much quicker and cheaper to become known within a specialist area.
 There are generally a small set of publications, online forums and bloggers.
 It costs less to reach and influence them than to establish a reputation in a broad sector.